-Swiss Life protects its brands around the world.
-It takes vigorous action in cases of brand or copyright infringement.
+Swiss Life monitors and protects its brands globally.
+It takes decisive action in cases of trademark or copyright infringement.
 Customers can be sure that they will enjoy Swiss Life quality and service wherever the Swiss Life logo and corporate name appear.
+This is also ensured by continuous CI/CD monitoring.